 - Go look at the galaxy from Asia’s second-largest observatory in Kavalur.
 Find it on maps

-- Sathanur – Pickup dam, a beautiful place to enjoy the rural fish recipe of Tamil Nadu.
-Go to this place preferably with a local friend, and head straight for a kilometer to find the cooked fish on the side of the road.
+- Sathanur – Pickup dam, a beautiful place to enjoy the rural fish recipes of Tamil Nadu.
+Go to this place preferably with a local friend, and head straight on for a kilometer to find the cooked fish on the side of the road.

-- Climb the Tiruvannamalai mountain (get permission from local authorities in prior because the forest is a dangerous place).
+- Climb the Tiruvannamalai mountain (get permission from local authorities beforehand because the forest is a dangerous place).

 - Visit the thrift shops along the Girivalam path selling t-shirts for less than USD 3.
-You can find some truly good looking t-shirts if you dig right.
+You can find some great stuff there if you dig right.

-Apart from the above list, an activity that will grant you eternal peace is helping someone in need.
+Aside from these activities, an activity that will grant you eternal peace is helping someone in need.
 Like we stated before, there are plenty of poor people in the district.
-Honest & good nonprofits like SHAPE are still working to uplift these people.
+Honest & good non-profits like SHAPE are still working to uplift these people.
 Read this article to learn how to help with no money or resources.
 Make sure to donate anything you leave behind to the poor people in the district by giving us a call.
 Your trash is their treasure.